Azure-Samples/contoso-creative-writer/docs/workshop/WORKSHOP-README.md

     azd auth login
     ```

 3. Then sign in with Azure CLI.
-Again, use the `username` and `password` from the lab manual.
+    - Again, use the `username` and `password` from the lab manual.
     - Press enter to select the default subscription when prompted.

     ```shell
     az login --use-device-code
     ```

-4. Get the environment variables for your resource group by running the below command and **Replace `AzureEnvName`** with the value given for it in the lab manual.
+4. Get the environment variables for your resource group.
+    - Run the below command, **replacing `AzureEnvName`** with the value given for it in the lab manual.
+(It should look something like AITOUR12345678)
     - When prompted select `Y` to create the environment
     - Press enter to select the default subscription.
     - Finally choose the location **Canada East**